Abdou842000/Sentiment-Analsis/README.txt

-Names of the Students:
+# Sentiment Analysis with Custom BERT-based Classifier

+## Students
 - Abderrahim NAMOUH
 - Ayoub TARGAOUI

-Description of the Implemented Classifier:
+## Project Overview
+This project implements a custom BERT-based classifier for sentiment analysis.
+The classifier is designed to predict sentiment for given text into three categories:
+- Positive
+- Negative
+- Neutral

-The classifier implemented is a custom BERT-based model for sentiment analysis.
-The model utilizes the pre-trained `bert-base-uncased` version of BERT from Hugging Face's Transformers library.
-It is designed to classify sentiments into three categories: positive, negative, and neutral.
+The model is based on the pre-trained `bert-base-uncased` version of BERT from Hugging Face's Transformers library and has been fine-tuned to handle sentiment classification tasks.

-Input and Feature Representation:
+## Model Architecture

+### Input Representation
-The input to the model is a combination of a sentence and its corresponding aspect category, forming a single text input.
-This combined text is then tokenized using BERT's tokenizer, converting it into a format suitable for the model (input IDs and attention mask).
-The maximum sequence length for tokenization is set to 128 tokens, with padding or truncation applied as necessary.
+The model takes as input a combination of a sentence and its corresponding aspect category, forming a single text string.
+This text is tokenized using BERT's tokenizer, which generates:
+- Input IDs
+- Attention Mask

+The tokenizer pads or truncates the input text to a maximum length of 128 tokens to ensure consistency.

-Model Architecture:
+### Model Structure
-The model architecture comprises the following layers:
+The model is composed of the following key layers:
-1. BERT Layer: Utilizes `BertModel.from_pretrained("bert-base-uncased")` to generate embeddings for the input tokens.
+1. **BERT Layer**: Pre-trained BERT model (`BertModel.from_pretrained("bert-base-uncased")`) to generate embeddings for the tokenized input.
-2. Fully Connected Layer 1: A linear layer that reduces the dimension from BERT's hidden size to 128.
+2. **Fully Connected Layer 1**: A linear layer that reduces BERT's hidden size down to 128 dimensions.
-3. Activation Layer: ReLU activation function.
+3. **Activation Layer**: ReLU activation function applied after the first fully connected layer.
-4. Fully Connected Layer 2: The final linear layer that maps the representation to the three sentiment categories (positive, negative, neutral).
+4. **Fully Connected Layer 2**: The final linear layer that maps the 128-dimensional vector to three sentiment classes: positive, negative, or neutral.

-Resources:
-We used Pre-trained BERT model (`bert-base-uncased`) and BERT Tokenizer.
+### Resources Used
+- **Pre-trained Model**: `bert-base-uncased`
+- **Tokenizer**: BERT Tokenizer from Hugging Face

-The training and evaluation of the sentiment analysis model were performed on a Google Compute Engine backend equipped with Python 3 and GPU support.
-The resource utilization over the course of the computation was as follows:
+Training and evaluation were performed on a Google Compute Engine backend with GPU support.
+The resources utilized during training were:
-	- System RAM: 3.5 GB of 12.7 GB used.
+- **System RAM**: 3.5 GB of 12.7 GB used
-	- GPU RAM: 9.1 GB of 15.0 GB used.
+- **GPU RAM**: 9.1 GB of 15.0 GB used
-These resources are within the range of the GPU that will be used for evaluation.

-It is worth noting that when utilizing the provided tester.py script for training our sentiment analysis model, we encountered a constraint in the number of epochs we could feasibly execute.
-Due to time-intensive operations, we were limited to training our model for no more than 5 epochs.
-This restriction was primarily due to the extended duration of each epoch when running through the script's routines.
+## Training and Epoch Limitations

-It is worth noting that separate from the tester.py script, we observed a positive correlation between the number of epochs and model performance.
-Higher epoch counts, when tested independently, led to improved model accuracy.
-This suggests that the model benefits from extended training time to better learn and adapt to the training data.
-However, the time constraints posed by the current script setup limited our ability to leverage this potential for enhanced performance.
+While training the model using the `tester.py` script, a constraint was observed in the number of epochs that could be practically executed.
+Due to time-intensive operations in the script, we were limited to 5 epochs.
+However, independent tests have shown a positive correlation between the number of epochs and model accuracy, suggesting that extended training would lead to better performance.

+### Future Improvements
-Future iterations of model training could consider optimizing the script or the training process to allow for more epochs within a practical timeframe, thereby achieving the observed performance gains associated with longer training.
+Future iterations of this project could consider optimizing the training script or process to allow for longer training times, thereby potentially improving the model's performance through additional epochs.

-Accuracy on the Dev Dataset:
+## Accuracy on Development Dataset
-The accuracy of the model on the development dataset is 83%.
+The model achieved an accuracy of **83%** on the development dataset.